Zequez/logseq-vault/pages/Integrity.md

 	- No-action is also an action.
 - What is necessary to love the climb?
 	- Wanting a life that's bigger than yourself
+		- Beyond the "I" mind we're so well trained to live in